 Peas are rich in protein and antioxidants.
 Although known as starchy vegetables, these are rich in fiber and low in calorie.
 Many people avoid having peas as these are known to cause bloating.
-Elders back home always stressed on eating fresh seasonal peas , as per them it doesn't cause much of bloating and especially when cooked properly in spices without using much oil.
+Elders in my family have always stressed on eating fresh seasonal peas.
+As as per them it doesn't cause much of bloating and especially when cooked properly in spices without using much oil.

 This is my first post for the year 2020!!
 Wishing all my readers a very Happy New Year, with hope all your dreams come true!!
 Thank you all for being there!!

 Looking forward to a wonderful year ahead and sharing with all of you more and more tried and tested recipes, that are easy to understand and make, with nutritious ingredients.

 Hoping the Blog lives upto the Tagline..
 Explore, Cook, Eat and Celebrate!!

 U.P style Matar Ki Ghugni is a protein rich snack that is eaten for breakfast or for evening snack with tea.
 And also, served as a side dish with main meals.
 Chilly winters and a bowl of hot freshly made Ghugni/Ghugri is ultimate comfort food and a winter warmer!